 When a person who was the holder of a firearms licence dies, it is very important that any firearms that were in their possession are kept in safe custody by someone authorised to have them.
-Firearms Services should also be notified as soon as possible.
+Tasmania Police should also be notified as soon as possible.

 Unregistered firearms must be surrendered at a police station or taken to a licensed firearms dealer as soon as possible.